- Is this breast cancer invasive, non-invasive, or both invasive and non-invasive?

 - Is the breast cancer more aggressive or less aggressive?

-- Are the surgical margins negative, close, or positive?
-If negative, how wide were they?
+- Are the surgical margins negative or positive?

 - Are there any cancer cells present in lymph channels or blood vessels?